 During periods where the pound’s weakened, for example from 2008-2012 in the graph above, the volume of goods and services exported from the UK has grown.
 The trouble is, it hasn’t grown sufficiently to outweigh the costs that are incurred through higher import costs – thereby depressing our trade balance figures and preventing a weaker pound from driving economic growth.

-How can SMEs combat, control and manage these exchange rate impacts?
+How can small businesses/SMEs combat, control and manage the affect of exchange rates?

 It’s not the nature of these risks themselves, but how you deal with them that will make a difference to your business.
 There are a number of different methods and techniques with which to approach currency markets.